 When Wee Forest Folk creates a limited piece, we set a limit at which we will stop production, this number is lower to what we will usually produce before we retire a piece.

 If there are still pieces available and it has not sold out after the piece is retired, it will be offered for sale.
 Once it runs out, it will not be for sale again on our website.
-You may be able to find it at one of our retailer's store.
+Once in a while we find an old critter hiding away so you may see a retired piece available here and there again.
+Sign up for our emails announcing these great finds!
+You may also find retired pieces at one of our retailer's store.
 See the store locator.

 We send an email to our subscribers sometime in January or February to announce the retired pieces for the previous year.
 If you would like to receive these announcements, please sign up for our newsletter.